diogoazevedoo/next-saas-rbac/README.md

 - [x] It should be able to get organization members;
 - [x] It should be able to update a member role;
+- [x] It should be able to remove a member from the organization;

 ### Projects